Label Terre d'alpinisme

 It is on the basis of these elements that mountaineering has been listed as an Intangible Cultural Heritage of Humanity by Unesco at the end of 2019; a project supported by the Town of Chamonix, Courmayeur (Italy) and Orsières (Switzerland).

-In order to defend and promote the values espoused by Unesco for mountaineering, the Comité Alpinisme UNESCO France has created the "Terre d'Alpinisme" label for territories committed to defending, promoting and animating the values espoused by Unesco for mountaineering.
-To date, 4 regions have obtained this label: Chamonix, Bessans / Bonneval-sur-Arc, 2nd region (Savoie), Cauterets (Hautes Pyrénées), Pralognan / Le Planay / Champagny La Vanoise (Savoie).
+To defend and promote the values set out by Unesco for mountaineering, the Comité Alpinisme Unesco France has created the "Terre d'Alpinisme" label for territories committed to defending, promoting and animating the values set out by Unesco for mountaineering.

 "Mountaineering is the art of climbing mountains, using one's own physical, technical and mental resources, each person progressing at his or her own level in the face of natural obstacles, with full responsibility and respect for the environment in which he or she practices".